mesosphere/dcos-commons/docs/pages/operations-guide.md

     1. The prior Service Spec (or "Target Configuration") that was previously stored in ZK.
 1. The Scheduler automatically compares the changes between the old and new Service Specs.
     1. __Change validation__: Certain changes, such as editing volumes and scale-down, are not currently supported because they are complicated and dangerous to get wrong.
-        - If an invalid change is detected, the Scheduler will send an error message and refuse to proceed until the user has reverted the change by relaunching the Scheduler app in Marathon with the prior config. <!-- or a different, correct, configuration? -->
+        - If an invalid change is detected, the Scheduler will send an error message and refuse to proceed until the user has reverted the change by relaunching the Scheduler app in Marathon with the prior config.
         - If the changes are valid, the new configuration is stored in ZK as the new Target Configuration and the change deployment proceeds as described below.
     1. __Change deployment__: The Scheduler produces a `diff` between the current state and some future state, including all of the Mesos calls (reserve, unreserve, launch, destroy, etc.) needed to get there.
 For example, if the number of tasks has been increased, then the Scheduler will launch the correct number of new tasks.
 If a task configuration setting has been changed, the Scheduler will deploy that change to the relevant affected tasks by relaunching them.
 Tasks that aren't affected by the configuration change will be left as-is.